grafana/beyla/docs/sources/configure/options.md

 | `name` | --      | string | (see description) |

 Defines a name for the matching instrumented service.
-It will be used to populate the `service.name` OTEL property and/or the `service_name` prometheus property in the exported metrics/traces.
+It will be used to populate the `service.name` OTEL property and/or the `service_name` Prometheus property in the exported metrics/traces.

 If the property is not set, it will default to any of the following properties, in order of
 precedence: